shahbaziit77/Crowd-Counting-AVSS-2026/README.md

 **Official PyTorch implementation of our conference paper:**

-**Density Regression Refiner Framework with Pyramidal Feature Fusion Networks for Crowd Counting**
+**A Density Regression Refiner Framework with Pyramidal Feature Fusion Networks for Crowd Counting**
 Shahbaz Ahmad, Prithwijit Guha
 Adavanced Visual and Signal-Based Systems (AVSS) 2026
 Department of Electronics and Electrical Engineering, Indian Institute of Technology Guwahati, India